hwmhht/hht204806/Teaser-for-Lesson-6:-software-shaders.md

 ![](http://3dgep.com/wp-content/uploads/2014/01/OpenGL-2.0-Programmable-Shader-Pipeline.png)

 Because of the time limits I have for my course, I restrict myself to the OpenGL 2 pipeline and therefore to fragment and vertex shaders only.
 In newer versions of OpenGL there are other shaders, allowing, for example, to generate geometry on the fly.

-Well, in the above image all the stages we can not touch are shown in blue, whereas our callbacks are shown in orange.
+Okay, in the above image all the stages we can not touch are shown in blue, whereas our callbacks are shown in orange.
 In fact, our main() function - is the **primitive processing** routine.
 It calls the vertex shader.
 We do not have primitive assembly here, since we are drawing dumb triangles only (in our code it is merged with the primitive processing). triangle() function - is the **rasterizer**, for each point inside the triangle it calls the **fragment shader**, then performs depth checks (z-buffer) and such.

 That is all.
 You know what the shaders are and now you can create your own shaders.